 Regardless of if you believe the biblical Jesus was based on someone real, or you are a Jesus mythicist, I don’t think Jesus mythicism helps the conversation.

-You can read this post by Ryan where he examines the extrabiblical claims if you like, but it won’t do anything to help your conversation.
 I would personally try and avoid this conversation, but if you are asked by a theist if you think he is real I would answer with something like, “He might be based on someone who lived at the time or a character given to tell the story of events that happened at the time.
 I haven’t really seen anything that has convinced me he existed in anything more than the story but I am open to the fact he might have.”

 Some of the arguments we make about the Bible are just wrong, others do not help further the conversation so are pointless making.